 In 2015, inflation fell to 0% below base rates of 0.5%, meaning real interest rates have become positive.

 - Bank rates vs base rates It is worth pointing out that although bank base rates have been 0.5% – commercial banks have offered better rates for savers – to attract deposits.
 Therefore, savers often get a better return than headline base rates indicate.
 The above graphs show that savers who put money into a fixed rate savings account received a better return than the official base rate – though the gap between base rates and bank rates has fallen in recent years.

 - Wealth effect.
 Savers who have money invested in investment trusts may get a lower interest payment, though as a compensation they will have benefit from rising asset prices / rising share prices / rising house prices.

 2. First-time buyers/renters

 A big loser in a period of low-interest rates is first time buyers and renters.
 Low-interest rates have been one reason (though not the only one) causing rising house prices and rising rents.
 Despite mortgages been relatively cheap, the high cost of buying a house and deposit required has meant home-ownership is unaffordable for many young people.

 3. Profitability of banks

-Do banks benefit from low interest rates?
-One problem for banks is that a period of low interest rates tends to reduce their profitability.
-With low interest rates, banks can charge lower rates for lending.
+Do banks benefit from low-interest rates?
+One problem for banks is that a period of low-interest rates tends to reduce their profitability.
+With low-interest rates, banks can charge lower rates for lending.
 But, they cannot charge negative interest rates on deposits.
-The period of low interest rates has reduce the margin between bank deposit rates and bank lending rates.
+The period of low-interest rates has reduced the margin between bank deposit rates and bank lending rates.

-Again banks can benefit from rising asset prices and in the long-term, low interest rates which help increase inflation may make banks more profitable in the long-term.
+On the other hand, banks can benefit from rising asset prices and in the long-term, low-interest rates which help increase inflation may make banks more profitable in the long-term.
 But, commercial banks are generally quite keen to see interest rates rise. (see: Brad de Long and Commercial banks and interest rates)